What is your payment information?

-Will I be able to talk to my doctor on the day of my procedure?
+Will I be able to talk to Dr MacMillan on the day of my procedure?

 Yes.
-All patients will be able to talk to the surgeon and the anaesthetist before their surgery so any questions or queries can be answered before your surgery.
+All patients will be able to talk to Dr MacMillan and the anaesthetist before their surgery so any questions or queries can be answered before your surgery.

 How long will I be in the day surgery for?

 This all depends on the type of anaesthesia given.
-Generally speaking you will be in the Day Surgery for about 4-5 hours.
+Generally speaking you will be in the surgery for about 4-5 hours.

 Can I drive myself home if I feel well enough?No. It is illegal to drive home after your operation.

 In the first 24 hours after your operation, you are advised not to: